Vishal73040/BotBrowser/profiles/profile-configs.md

 ## 📌 Important Notes

 ### Configuration Behavior
-- Profile data comes from real users; change only if necessary and you understand the impact.
+- Profile data uses synthetic/aggregated configurations; change only if necessary and you understand the impact.
 - All string fields support multi-purpose values: string literal (`"auto"`, `"real"`, or custom), or object schema when more parameters are needed.
 - If a field is omitted, BotBrowser uses profile defaults where appropriate.
 - CLI `--bot-config-*` flags **override** profile `configs` settings with highest priority